brianwisti/rgb-brain-hugo/site/content/config/linux/awesome/_index.md

 ---
-title: My awesome config
-redirects:
+aliases:
 - /config/awesome/
 tags:
 - config
+title: My awesome config
 ---

 It's not like I know what I'm doing or anything.
 But at least I'm having fun.